biolink/biolink-model/about/mapping-neo4j.md

 ### Association types

-BioLink includes a hierarchy of [Association](../docs/Association.html).
+Biolink Model includes a hierarchy of [Association](../docs/Association.html).

 > **Note:** This is distinct from the relation hierarchy, although in some cases they parallel one another.